f5devcentral/f5-big-iq-lab/docs/class10/module4/module4.rst

   :align: center
   :scale: 50%

 The Top Charts tab provides summary of top source IPs, Domain names, and Wide IP stats.
-Because of the limited implementation in the UDF environment, there is limit information.
+Because of the limited implementation in the lab environment, there is limit information.

 .. image:: ../pictures/module4/TopCharts.png
   :align: center